-Every week, our team spends some good quality time honing our skills, elevating our level of service and broadening our base of knowledge.
-These weekly meetings have become a great source of inspiration and our team routinely walks out of of each session with an ACCOUNTABILITY item or action step for the following week.
+Every week, our team spends some good quality time honing our skills, elevating our level of service, and broadening our base of knowledge.
+These weekly meetings have become a great source of inspiration and our team routinely walks out of each session with an ACCOUNTABILITY item or action step for the following week.
 In the past, I would state my accountability action and not give it much more thought; until the following week!

 Not surprisingly, many members of my team found themselves doing the same thing!
 And guess what?
 We had a great time in the meetings but we often found that we were not accomplishing as much as we might have if we really ENGAGED and held ourselves and our team accountable for the weekly action steps.
 Here are a few of the Accountability Steps to Success that we are now employing at TMC!

 - Clearly define your accountability action!
 Vague statements or immeasurable objectives make it difficult to get your task done!
 When you clearly define your action step- you make achieving your goal much easier!